megpatakota/analytics-pipeline/docs/ARCHITECTURE.md

 **Purpose**: Business-ready dimensional models for reporting

 **Characteristics**:
-- Materialized as tables (performant)
+- Materialized as tables (performant); facts can be incremental for scalability
 - Star schema design (fact and dimensions)
 - Denormalized for BI tool consumption
 - Business logic embedded